 Our ability to feel orientated while stationary or moving, relies on a complex interaction of a variety of sensory systems; our eyes, the balance systems in our inner ears, and the information from movement, touch and joint sensors throughout our body.
 When we turn our head, our eyes, neck muscle sensors and two inner ears all give matching information to the brain.

-Research suggests that one in five people with MS will be affected by vertigo at some time.
+Research suggests that one in three people with MS will be affected by vertigo at some time.

 Although vertigo is a common symptom in MS, there are other unrelated causes of vertigo and dizziness and the symptom should be fully assessed by a health professional.

 Treatment can involve physiotherapy, in which a therapist will determine if certain positions of the head make the symptom worse and then work to build up a tolerance to the head being in those positions.